michaelnowotny/cocos/README.md

 </pre>

-Please refer to the documentation of 'cocos.device.ComputeDevicePool.map_reduce' for more details.
+Please refer to the documentation of `cocos.multi_processing.device_pool.ComputeDevicePool.map_reduce` for further details.
-See 'examples/multi_gpu_heston_pricing_example.py' for a fully worked example.
+See 'examples/heston_pricing_multi_gpu_example.py' for a fully worked example.